David Hillhouse Buel1,2,3

 b.
 28 May 1792, d.
 9 April 1866

-Harriet Hillhouse was born on 28 May 1792 in Montville, New London County, Connecticut.1 She was the daughter of John Griswold Hillhouse and Elizabeth Mason.1 Harriet Hillhouse married David Buel, son of David Buel and Rachel McNeil, on 23 May 1814 in Norwich, New London County, Connecticut, They were married by Rev. Strong.1 Harriet Hillhouse died on 9 April 1866 in Troy, Rensselaer County, New York, at age 73.1
+Harriet Hillhouse was born on 28 May 1792 in Montville, New London County, Connecticut.1,2 She was the daughter of John Griswold Hillhouse and Elizabeth Mason.1,2 Harriet Hillhouse married Judge David Buel, son of David Buel and Rachel McNeil, on 23 May 1814 in Norwich, New London County, Connecticut, They were married by Rev. Strong.1 Harriet Hillhouse died on 9 April 1866 in Troy, Rensselaer County, New York, at age 73.1,2

-She and David Buel appeared on the 1850 Federal census of Troy, Rensselaer County, New York, enumerated 16 August 1850.
-Their children John Griswold, Clarence, Hambden, Oliver Prince and Charlotte Elizabeth were listed as living with them.2 Harriet Hillhouse and David Buel appeared on the 1860 Federal census of Troy, Rensselaer County, New York, enumerated 30 June 1860 along with son-in-law Henry Lockwood.
-Their children John Griswold, Clarence, Oliver Prince and Charlotte Elizabeth were listed as living with them.3
+She and Judge David Buel appeared on the 1850 Federal census of Troy, Rensselaer County, New York, enumerated 16 August 1850.3 Harriet Hillhouse and Judge David Buel appeared on the 1860 Federal census of Troy, Rensselaer County, New York, enumerated 30 June 1860 along with son-in-law Henry Lockwood.
+Their children John Griswold, Oliver Prince and Charlotte Elizabeth were listed as living with them.4

 Col Lawrence Sprague Babbitt1,2,3